Claude Blair: Curatorial career

 In 1951, Blair began his curatorial career, having been appointed an assistant to James Mann at the Tower of London Armouries in London.
-During his time at the Tower, he undertook research into its amour collection and published a book on the matter, European Armour, circa 1066 to circa 1700, which appeared in 1958.
+During his time at the Tower, he undertook research into its armour collection and published a book on the matter, European Armour, circa 1066 to circa 1700, which appeared in 1958.
 This book proved popular and has "yet to be superseded as the standard text on the subject".

 In 1956, Blair moved to the Victoria and Albert Museum (V&A) after being appointed Assistant Keeper of Metalwork by its director, Sir Trenchard Cox.
 He was promoted to Deputy Keeper in 1966 and to Keeper (i.e. head) of the Department of Metalwork in 1972.
 He retired from the V&A in 1982.

 During his career, Blair published more than 200 books and articles.
 These were varied works, from those related to his main interest of armour, articles about monuments and even the Crown Jewels.
 He believed that "museums should be powerhouses of scholarship, but should also communicate and educate".
 As such, he would give lectures that were accessible to children during the Easter holidays, and wrote a number books aimed at the general public.